iiitv/resources/README.md

 ## [DSA and Competitive Programming](dsa-cp.md) 💻

+Data Structures and Algorithms (DSA) are the building blocks of any software.
+One generally takes these courses in the initial years of one's software engineering.
+Basic knowledge of these is very helpful, especially when working with complex systems.
+Solving Competitive Programming questions can be a good way to practice and improve your DSA knowledge.

 ## [Web Development](web-dev.md) 🌐

+The web powers the information around us.
+Understanding web technologies and knowing how to build websites gives you superpowers to manipulate the web and build your own website to host the content you want to.
+Web development includes many aspects like frontend, backend, SEO, hosting among others.

 ## [Mobile Development](mobile-dev.md) 📱

+Mobile is a ubiquitous device nowdays.
+Infact, a large portion of web is consumed on the mobile itself.
+That's why there's been a recent surge of mobile native apps in the market.
+Android and iOS are the larest mobile app markets.

 ## [Design](design.md) 🎨

+Apart form adding a visual flair to your software, apps or website, good design knowledge is required to also make accessible and easy to use apps.
+The easier it is to navigate across your product, the longer would the consumer want to stay.

 ## [FAQs](faq.md) ❓

+Questions we get asked most often.

 ## Our Community